langdoc/uralic/README.md

 ## Installation

-You can install uralic from github with:
+You can install `uralic` from GitHub with:

 ``` r
 # install.packages("devtools")